 white_logo_transparent_background.png

-BTR IS A COMMUNITY AND CAMPAIGNING CHARITY THAT SEEKS TO INCREASE THE INCLUSION, PARTICIPATION AND REPRESENTATION OF BLACK PEOPLE IN TRAIL RUNNING.
+BLACK TRAIL RUNNERS IS A COMMUNITY AND CAMPAIGNING CHARITY THAT SEEKS TO INCREASE THE INCLUSION, PARTICIPATION AND REPRESENTATION OF PEOPLE OF BLACK ETHNICITY IN TRAIL RUNNING.

 trail+head-1.jpg